STEVE: Documentary Filmmaker

-Steve Dorst is also Founder and Producer of Z-Channel Films, a full-service Denver-based video production company he runs with Doug Gritzmacher.
-Z-Channel counts among its clients firms working toward a “triple bottom line” of profit, people, and the planet.
+Steve Dorst is also Founder and Producer of Z-Channel Films, a full-service video production company he runs with Doug Gritzmacher, based in Denver and Los Angeles.
 In 2014, Dorst won a Telly Award for directing and producing Saving Sally, a 60-second broadcast TV commercial.
 In 2015, the pair made Skateboard Mom and the Sisters of Shred for AARP, which surpassed 3.5 million views on Facebook.
 In 2016, they made Super Humans Unmasked.
 Dorst and Gritzmacher were the first outside filmmakers hired to make a feature documentary for DirecTV’s Audience Channel, 2015’s Jobs for G.I.s.

 FILMS, AWARDS & EDUCATION